 EHRAC began working in Armenia in 2012, and we litigate in partnership with several organisations.
-Our current cases concern a range of issues including ongoing disproportionate use of force by police during protests, tensions between Armenia and Azerbaijan, and LGBTI+ rights.
+Our current cases concern a range of issues including ongoing disproportionate use of force by police during protests, the Nagorno-Karabakh conflict, and LGBTI+ rights.

 Violent clashes in Nagorno-Karabakh in April 2016 once again highlighted the pressing need to resolve this intractable conflict.
 Through a series of briefings, EHRAC has been instrumental in assisting the Committee of Ministers in monitoring implementation of the landmark 2015 Nagorno-Karabakh judgments: Sargsyan v Azerbaijan (litigated by EHRAC and Legal Guide) and Chiragov and others v Armenia.
 We outlined the international standards on post-conflict property restitution and set out recommendations that – if followed – would ensure progress towards upholding the rights of families displaced by the decades-long conflict.
 The Court issued its decision on the just satisfaction claim of the Sargsyan family in December 2017.

 Hostilities are not limited to Nagorno-Karabakh: we are also litigating the high-profile case of the early release and pardoning of Ramil Safarov, an Azerbaijani officer who decapitated an Armenian military official with an axe in Budapest.
 Having served part of his sentence in Hungary, Safarov was transferred to Azerbaijan, where he was granted a presidential pardon, released, promoted, and awarded salary arrears and a flat.
 The victim’s relatives argue that he was subject to an ethnically-motivated hate crime, later endorsed by the Azerbaijani authorities.